Meet the Team

 My love for curiosity and discovery led me to work at the Museum of Life and Science, and I have been here for 10 years now.
 Over that time I have worked as a birthday party educator, a camp educator, a manager of a hands-on exhibit, and now a manager of group programs.
 While I have learned about so many parts of how the Museum runs, my favorite part is still connecting with the community and helping them find what sparks their curiosity.

-Stepheny Hine – Associate Program Manager: Community and School Engagement
+Stepheny H. – Program Manager for Community and School Engagement

 From a young age, I loved the outdoors and had such curiosity.
 As I grew up curiosity led to asking questions that often weren’t answered which forced me to continue to search.
 This passion for answers propelled me into a career with Teach For America and to serve the community of Eastern North Carolina which served me so well as I was growing up.
 As a teacher in rural communities, I was confronted again with the vast inequities that students across NC face.
 I believe deeply in the power kids have to create real systemic change in North Carolina and beyond.
 It is with this passion for equity and kids, that I choose to show up and lead every day.
 I have loved every minute of my time in the classroom and I am very excited to serve the community in a different role and work with a larger team of like-minded individuals in order to create an impact for more students, guests, and community members across our state.
 My love for the outdoors and state of constant questioning has never left me and only grown with time and age.
 At the Museum, I hope to rely on and inspire with those passions as we get up to some pretty cool work together!

-Madeline James – Associate Program Manager: Nature and Sustainability
+Madeline J. – Associate Program Manager: Nature and Sustainability

 After working in childcare for many years and earning my degree in Elementary Education.
 I decided to do what I always encourage students to try: something completely different.
 That exploration took me on a series of adventures including working on farms – first in Latin America and then in Northern Durham County.
 Durham was meant to be a short-term adventure with intentions to return to New England to teach, but the community that I found here made it clear that this is home.
 Even before obtaining formal pedagogical training in the public-school classroom, informal experiential learning has long been my intellectual and spiritual home.
 My philosophy of education centers around the learner’s intrinsic curiosity with the educator serving as a facilitator rather than instructor.
 In my former job as Deputy Director of The Scrap Exchange, I held a growing conviction that learning about Nature and our part in it can and should unfold in community and in connection with the pressing problems of our time.
 Because I believe so strongly in its mission and educational philosophy, the Museum of Life and Science has been a rewarding place to connect, learn together, and work towards a more sustainable future.

-David Knudsen – Associate Program Manager: Tinkering and Technology
+David K. – Associate Program Manager for Communication and Evaluation

-Here at the Museum of Life and Science, I specialize in developing tinkering and technology-based programs and curriculum.
-The topic of tinkering lets you imagine, create, and learn through project-based experiences where you get to decide what you want to create!
-For me, tinkering is a creative experience because you can use diverse materials and create a brand-new invention!
-Before developing our tinkering and technology programs, I was a part of the Museum’s Summer Camp Program and Fellowship Program.
-I earned my bachelor’s degree in Political Science and Journalism from North Carolina State University.
+At the Museum of Life and Science, I specialize in science communication projects, program evaluation, and developing tinkering and technology curriculum.
+Science communication and videography are valuable tools for connecting and sharing the amazing science that is happening in our community!
+Before joining the team as an Associate Program Manager, I was a part of the Museum’s Summer Camp Program and Fellowship Program.
+I earned my bachelor’s degree in political science and journalism from North Carolina State University.
 While my degree is not in STEM fields, working at the Museum has provided me with numerous opportunities for learning through STEM activities and programs.

-Shannon Moore – Associate Programs Manager: Program Assets and Volunteers
+Shannon M. – Associate Programs Manager: Program Assets and Volunteers

-Andria Schmitz – Program Manager for Camp Experiences
+Andria S. – Program Manager for Camp Experiences

 I’ve always had a fascination with our natural world.
 As a child, I fondly remember many museums, zoos, and parks where I freely explored my “I wonder…” questions and became completely immersed in the learning environment.
 Through those questions, the diversity and complexities of life were always on full display, and I loved how nature mirrored our own lives!
 My appreciation for these intentional spaces continued to grow as I’ve had the opportunity to work in the nonprofit sphere.
 At the Fort Wayne Children’s Zoo in Indiana, I’ve served as an outreach program educator, exhibit interpreter, teen volunteer program lead, and a manager for Camps.
 I’ve seen first-hand how these community engagement programs foster similar core memories for this next generation.
 At the Museum of Life and Science, I can’t wait to welcome hundreds of children to our Camps and encourage their own discoveries through inquiry and hands-on experiences.
 My hope is that each camper leaves with a sense of awe toward nature, a connection to the community, a personal relation to science and of course, some amazing camp stories to share!